 A squeeze for high-income earners is back for 2013

 Before 2010, higher-income taxpayers were subject to a phase-out rule that curtailed deductions for personal and dependent exemptions.
-That rule is gone for 2010, 2011 and 2012 but is back for 2013.
+That rule was gone for 2010, 2011 and 2012 but is back for 2013.
 Also back is the phase-out of itemized deductions for high earners.

 Note: If you are subject to the Alternative Minimum Tax (AMT), a parallel tax system that is increasingly affecting middle-income taxpayers, you cannot deduct personal or dependent exemptions.
 The disallowance of these exemptions under the AMT rules, is one factor that can push large families into the AMT.

 Many families provide homes for relatives such as parents or grandparents, or support relatives who do not necessarily live with them.
 If you're in this situation, you can claim a 2013 dependent exemption of $3,900 for a qualifying relative who is not a qualifying child, as long as the supported person meets all five of these criteria: